TotalAV vs. Norton 2025: Which Guards Your Devices Better?

 Read Norton Antivirus Review

 Winner: Norton.
-Norton’s features cover a broader range of security issues like identity theft as well as offering cloud storage for free with every tier.
+Norton’s features cover a broader range of security issues, like identity theft, as well as offering cloud storage for free with every tier.

 TotalAV vs. Norton: test results

-TotalAV vs. Norton AV-TEST Windows 11 scores
+TotalAV vs. Norton malware protection scores

 Learn more Get TotalAV